kevinlongboy/Market/README.md

 ##  ✅ Free Sample

-Ready for some retail therapy?
+Need a little retail therapy?
 Click the icon below to be redirected to Heroku, the current hosting site for the fullstack API:
 <!--
 <p>
 <a href="https://kl-market.herokuapp.com/"><img vertical-align="middle" alt="Market live site hosted via Heroku" width="45px" src="images/social-media-branding/heroku-logo.jpg"/></a>